bhushanhiwase/Log-File-Monitoring-System/README.md

 # Log-File-Monitoring-System
-A system to parse system logs display it on the Web page
+A system to parse system logs and display it on a Web page

+Aim of the project :
+- Import the system logs in a redable CSV file after every 5-mins
+- Upload the Logs in the csv file on a webpage

+Implementation:
+1. Run the Import_system_log.py script --> This imports the system logs after defined period of time into a csv file named, new_logs.csv
+2. Run the scipt Webpage_Script.py --> This reads the data in new_logs.csv file and uploads the data table to a webpage creating an HTML script

+Required Installation:
+- Ubuntu OS on Virtul Machine
+- Install PreetyTable module in python using command (pip install PreetyTable)